Spencer Street

-Spencer Street is a major street and thoroughfare in the central business district of Melbourne, Victoria.
+Spencer Street is a major street and thoroughfare in the Melbourne central business district, Victoria, Australia.
 The street was gazetted in 1837 as the westernmost boundary of the Hoddle Grid.

-Spencer Street is named for John Spencer, 3rd Earl Spencer, former Chancellor of the Exchequer under Lord Melbourne, Prime Minister of the United Kingdom.
+Spencer Street is named for John Spencer, former Chancellor of the Exchequer in the United Kingdom.
+As the 3rd Earl of Spencer, he was the 2nd great uncle of The Princess of Wales, Diana Spencer.
+John's younger brother, Frederick, became the 4th Earl of Spencer on his brother's death.
+Frederick was Diana's 2nd great grandfather.
+On the 15th of April 1983, the Prince and Princess of Wales on their royal tour, departed Spencer Street Station for Ballarat, returning later that afternoon.

 Location

 Running roughly north–south, Spencer Street forms the western edge of the original Hoddle Grid.
 To the north Spencer Street becomes Dynon Road, whilst to the south it becomes Clarendon Street after crossing the Spencer Street Bridge over the Yarra River.

 Spencer Street denotes the boundary between Melbourne and Docklands to the west, West Melbourne in the north and Southbank in the south, near Batman Park.

 History

 Spencer Street was the site of the first permanent buildings in the settlement now called Melbourne.
 The home of John Batman was built on nearby Batman's Hill where he lived until his death and the early camps of Captain William Lonsdale and Charles La Trobe were located along the street.

-With the creation of Melbourne Docklands in 2000, the construction of Southern Cross railway station in 2006 and the addition of a shopping centre, the area has undergone significant urban renewal.
+With the creation of Docklands in 2000, the rebuilding of Southern Cross railway station in 2006 and the addition of a shopping centre, the area has undergone significant urban renewal.